tjoliveira/cifar10-classification-autoencoder/README.md

 encoder_filename is used to load the weights of the trained encoder onto the correposnding layers of the classifier.

-classifier_filename is used to save the trained classifier in the '/models' directory and loss and accuracy plots in the '/plots' folder.
+classifier_filename is used to save the trained classifier in the '/models' directory,  loss and accuracy plots in the '/plots' folder and history in the '/history' directory.

 11. To evaluate the classifier and build confusion matrix and classification report: